simonswain/saibo/README.md

 };
 ```

-Setting a non-existant cell will create it
+Setting a non-existant cell will create it.

 ```javascript
 cells.set('bar', 23);
 ```

-Attach a listener to trigger when a cells value changes
+Attach a listener to trigger when a cells value changes:

 ```javascript
 cells.on('foo', function(x){